johnshields/Kafka-Distributed-Banking-System/README.md

 ## Part 1 Kafka Cluster Setup

-Your distributed banking system should communicate using a fault-tolerant and scalable Kafka cluster set up as follows:
+The distributed banking system communicates using a fault-tolerant and scalable Kafka cluster set up as follows:

 - 3 Kafka brokers listening on ports 9092, 9093 and 9094
 - A topic called `valid-transactions` with 3 partitions and a replication factor of 3.